sainath070-tech/Cryptocurrency-Tracker/README.md

 # Cryptocurrency-Tracker
-a basic website that tracks the latest value of the top crypto currencies.
-HTML CSS JAVASCRIPT
+A basic website that tracks the latest value of the top crypto currencies. built using HTML CSS JAVASCRIPT makes use of API calls to Coingecko